 Figure Out the Type of Business You Want to Run

 First off, you need to sit down and contemplate the type of business you want to run.
 Do you want to own a restaurant or is a food truck more up your alley?
 Are you going to go with the flow and start an online store on Etsy?
 Perhaps you want to provide a specific type of service to the general public.
-These are questions you need to answer for yourself before you can move on with your plan.
+You need to answer these questions before you can move on with your plan.

 Choose a Structure

-This means you’re legally responsible for everything that occurs within it, which includes taxes and claims.
-Partnerships are generally the same as sole proprietorships except there’s more than one person involved.
+This means you’re legally responsible for everything within it, including taxes and claims.
+Partnerships are generally the same as sole proprietorships, except more than one person is involved.
 Corporations turn a business into a separate entity.
 They’re usually run in the shadows by investors and shareholders.
 Limited liability companies are a three-in-one package and are the most beginner-friendly.
-Since you’re fresh out of college, we strongly advise you to not choose sole proprietorship as the taxes and fees can be outrageously high, and you most likely won’t have enough capital to handle it either.
+Since you’re fresh out of college, we strongly advise you not to choose sole proprietorship as the taxes and fees can be outrageously high, and you most likely won’t have enough capital to handle it either.

 An LLC is recommended because it gives you the ownership of a sole proprietorship, you can put as many people as you want like a partnership and will have the protection as a corporation.
-Becoming a corporation isn’t exactly a bad idea, but there are multiple sub-divisions such as S-Corp, C-Corp, and B-corp.
-If you want to go this route, then you’ll want to research what each of these is.
+Becoming a corporation isn’t bad, but multiple sub-divisions exist, such as S-Corp, C-Corp, and B-Corp.
+If you want to go this route, you’ll want to research each of these.

 Start Your Own Business – Financially Secure Yourself